attila-lendvai/maru/README.md

 `[language name].[bootstrap stage]`, e.g `maru.1`.

-Optionally, for stage zero in the bootstrap, it also includes the name of the parent language, from which this "bootstrap sprout" grows:
+Optionally, for stage zero in the bootstrap, it also includes the name of the parent language, from which this "bootstrap sprout" grows out:

 `[language name].[bootstrap stage].[parent language]`, e.g. `maru.0.c99`, which holds
 the bootstrap implementation written in C.